-Serial deformations make this colorful series of furniture designs into as much an experimental art sequence as a functional living room accessory.
+Serial deformations make this colorful series of art furniture into as much an experimental sculptural sequence as a functional living room accessory.
 Starting with a standard shape – an almost intentionally generic form – each added layer of a given table, chair, bench or storage cabinet undergoes a slight twist from the previous so that the net result is almost like seeing a 2D object passing through three-dimensional space (for those familiar with Flatland).

 The decorative appearance of these rainbow-hued works of art furniture is not the result of artistic planning by their creator Julien Carretero but rather the random variations that occur when recasting an object, then casting the recast.
 Over time the changes build on one another and the end furniture product is at once a work of art, design and unpredictable variables that are part of the process.
 The colorful zebra pattern is simply a by-product of using a different color polymer sheet for new each iteration.

 “To Be Continued deals with creating a real and recognizable uniqueness within serial production.
 Instead of leaving randomness manage the differences, it uses the repetitive actions existing within the production process as a tool for differentiation.
 Each piece produced comes as a result of a process applied on the piece that came before.
 Each piece is then existing because of the others and couldn’t have been designed without the others.
 Each layer is casted on top of the one casted before following the exact outline of it.
 Because of the imperfection of the cast, the object slowly mutates and start designing itself.”